shaik1002/biggitlabbomb/doc/ci/yaml/artifacts_reports.md

 The collected coverage report is uploaded to GitLab as an artifact.

-You can generate multiple JaCoCo or Cobertura reports within a job and include them in the final job artifact using [wildcards](../jobs/job_artifacts.md#with-wildcards).
+You can generate multiple JaCoCo or Corbertura reports within a job and include them in the final job artifact using [wildcards](../jobs/job_artifacts.md#with-wildcards).
 The results of the reports are aggregated in the final coverage report.